 The Procope has a long and vibrant history.
-Just a few of the historic happenings here include the following:
+Just a few of the historic events that took place here include the following:

-1686: A Sicilian chef opens the doors of his humble new establishment on what was then called rue des Fossés Saint-Germain, serving Italian sorbets in porcelain goblets, along with a dark, enlivening new brew discovered during colonial expeditions, otherwise known as "coffee".
+1686: A Sicilian chef opens the doors of his humble new establishment on what was then called rue des Fossés Saint-Germain.
+He begins serving Italian sorbets in porcelain goblets, along with a dark, enlivening new brew discovered during colonial expeditions and otherwise known as "coffee".
 The success is immediate.
-In 1689, the Ancienne Comédie Française theatre opens; patrons stream in before or after plays and shows to quarrel, debate politics and art, see and be seen in the old Parisian tradition.
+In 1689, the Ancienne Comédie Française theatre opens nearby; patrons stream in before or after plays and shows to quarrel, debate politics and art, see and be seen in the old Parisian tradition.

-1752: Jean-Jacques Rousseau reportedly came through the doors in defeat while the premiere of his play, Narcisse, was still underway at the Comedie Francaise across the way: he was certain it was a failure, so preferred to retire here rather than face the scorn of critics.
+1752: The French philosopher and Romantic writer Jean-Jacques Rousseau reportedly came through the doors in defeat while the premiere of his play, Narcisse, was still underway at the Comedie Francaise across the way.
+Certain it had been a failure, Rousseau apparently preferred to retire to the cafe rather than face the scorn of critics.

-Late 18th century onward: The Enlightenment fosters radical new ideas and the desire to disseminate knowledge to the... wider populace.
-In addition to gaggles of encyclopedia writers, philosophers and satirists like Voltaire are reputed to hang out at the Procope and get into coffee-fueled intellectual sparring matches-- the author of Candide is said to have consumed upwards of 40 cups a day, mixed with chocolate!
+Late 18th century onward: The Enlightenment period fosters radical new ideas and the desire to spread knowledge to the wider populace.
+In addition to gaggles of encyclopedia writers, philosophers and satirists like Voltaire are reputed to hang out at the Procope and get into coffee-fueled intellectual sparring matches.
+The author of Candide is said to have consumed upwards of 40 cups a day, mixed with chocolate!

 1780s-1790s: Revolutionary figures from both the US and France meet here to discuss, debate, and shape politics.
 Americans Thomas Jefferson and Benjamin Franklin are regulars; during the French Revolution ruthless leaders including Robespierre, Danton, and Marat met here to cook up revolt.
 They would later be key figures in what was known as "Le Terreur": revolutionary policies that persecuted and guillotined countless dissenters.